bitpanda-labs/loggo2/README.md

              private_data=['password'],     # list of sensitive args/kwargs
              obscured='[[[PRIVATE_DATA]]]') # string with which to obscure data Loggo = Loggo(setup)
-log = Loggo.log # just saves you doing Loggo.log all the time...
 ```

 ## Usage